Colin-Hanley1/CS10/README.md

 # CS101
-Projects for CS101 class at the University of Alabam
+Projects for CS101 class at the University of Alabama